Evernote/android-job/README.md

 You can read the [JavaDoc here](https://evernote.github.io/android-job/javadoc/).

+Testing Android O?
+You can give version `1.2.0` a try.
+You find the instruction in the [wiki](https://github.com/evernote/android-job/wiki/Version-1.2.0-and-Android-O).

 ## Usage

 The class `JobManager` serves as entry point.
 Your jobs need to extend the class `Job`.
 Create a `JobRequest` with the corresponding builder class and schedule this request with the `JobManager`.